Concluding Virtual Roundtable, “How Should We Understand the Life and Legacy of Shirley Graham Du Bois?”: Watch the Recording

-Note: Please join us on Monday, November 10th, 2:00pm-3:00 pm ET for the concluding virtual roundtable bringing together the participants of the Miami Institute’s forum on Shirley Graham Du Bois, curated by Tionne Parris and Phil Sinitiere.
-Here is the link to rsvp for the virtual event.
+Note: On Monday, Nov.
+10th, 2025, participants of the Miami Institute’s forum on Shirley Graham Du Bois, curated by Tionne Parris and Phil Sinitiere, gathered for their concluding virtual roundtable.
+Here is the link to view the recording.
 And below, we include the essays, written by the forum participants, in advance of the concluding virtual roundtable.

 Tionne Alliyah Parris and Philip Sinitiere, “How Should We Understand the Life and Legacy of Shirley Graham Du Bois?”
 Miami Institute for the Social Sciences (February 3, 2025).